Sup2point0/weighted-list/README.md

 ## Implementation

-A `WeightedList` works similar to a regular list/array, except rather than storing raw values, it stores them inside `WeightedItem` objects.
-The value and weight of each item can be accessed through the `value` and `weight` attributes, respectively.
+A `WeightedList` stores ‘weighted items’ instead of raw values.
+Each item has a `weight` and `value` attribute.

 `WeightedList` using *weighted* indexing.
 To illustrate with an example: